Ja Rule: 50 Cent

 In May 2011, it was confirmed that both Ja Rule and 50 Cent had ended the feud.
 Ja Rule said, "I'm cool.
 We ain't beefing no more.
 We'll never collaborate.
 That's just what it is.
 You don't have to be at war with somebody, but it's also kind of like U.S. and another country that they may not get along with.
 We don't gotta go to war, but we're not friends either.
 But we can coincide inside of a world.
 He's doing him, and he's not thinking about me, and I'm doing me and I'm not thinking about him."

 In September 2013, in an interview with Angie Martinez on The Angie Martinez show on HOT 97, both Rule and Irv Gotti acknowledged 50 Cent not only took a toll on Ja Rule's prominence, but along with the federal indictment, damaged Murder, Inc., as a music label.
 They told Martinez their immediate reaction on hearing 50 Cent's single, "In Da Club", on the radio was that it was "so dope" and that they had a problem with it.
 They also disclosed that they had been blackballed from various award shows where 50 Cent was to perform due to their feud.
-Notwithstanding seeing 50 Cent as a hustler, they liked his entrepreneurial mentality, 10 years on, no longer had a problem with him.
+Notwithstanding seeing 50 Cent as a hustler, they liked his entrepreneurial mentality, and no longer had a problem with him 10 years after their feud.
 Ja Rule indicated he had plans to write a book surrounding the whole experience.

 In early 2018, after four years of taunting Ja Rule, 50 Cent reiginited the beef after he publicly dissed him on Big Boy's Neighborhood, leading to Ja Rule retaliating on Twitter the next day.